mabudushabohlale-gif/Cybersecurity-Journey/README.md

 Knowledge Base: To create a searchable personal library of commands, configurations, and walkthroughs tat i can refer back to at any time.

-## 📚KnowledgeBase and Lab Notes
-In this repository, you will find the modules and labs that i am currently working through.
+## 📚Topics to be covered
+-Ofensive and defensive security
+-Networking fundementals
+-How the web works
+-Computer fundementals
+-Operating systems basic
+-Software basics
+-Attacks and defenses